simobouaghad/simobouaghad/README.md

-- 👋 Hi, I’m @simobouaghad a Junior Software Engineer - Backend (PHP)
+- 👋 Hi, I’m @simobouaghad Junior Software Engineer - Backend (PHP)
 - 👀 I’m interested in bulding web apps with PHP / Laravel 9 / Vue.js / Docker / MySQL / Merise
 - 🌱 I’m currently learning more about Backend Development
 - 💞️ I’m looking to collaborate with other companies like freelance